SebastianTillema/is-it-flooded/README.md

 ## Deployment
 Deploy to github pages by building to `docs` and pushing to main.

-`ng build --configuration=production --output-path docs --base-href /is-it-flooded/`
+`ng build --configuration=production --output-path docs --base-href /is-it-flooded/ --deploy-url /is-it-flooded/`